Benzac Intensive Spot Treatment ReviewAdvertising Disclosure ?

 - This product is formulated with drying alcohols, highly irritating and damaging ingredient that, with regular skin exposure, permanently compromises your skin’s spongelike qualities.

-- This product has a limited distribution network, and is mostly available only online via reseller sites which makes these product hard to access and difficult to establish authenticity.
+- This product has a limited distribution network and is mostly available only online via reseller sites which makes this product hard to access and difficult to establish authenticity.

 - A Benzac spot treatment review by a product user has pointed out how the burning sensation and harsh formulation may not make this product suitable for use by people with sensitive or problematic skin